 Joins Mike Poidomani on football strength and conditioning staff

-Scott McLafferty is in his second year at Boston College and is the assistant strength and conditioning coach for the Eagles' football program.
+Scott McLafferty is in his third year at Boston College and is the assistant strength and conditioning coach for the Eagles' football program.
 He joined the staff in June 2012.

 McLafferty came to the Heights after having spent six seasons (2007-12) on the strength and conditioning staff at Rice University in Houston, Texas.
 During his last three years on the Owls’ staff, McLafferty served as the associate director of strength and conditioning.
 As associate director, McLafferty’s duties included daily responsibilities working with the Rice football team.
 He was also responsible for oversight of the Owl basketball team’s strength and conditioning training as well as the strength training for the Rice baseball team’s pitching staff.

 Prior to being named associate director for football in February 2009, McLafferty was coordinator and head strength coach for the Rice men’s basketball and men’s and women’s tennis teams for two years.